kitschmaster/rubyongo/info/devlog.markdown

 added an ansible task to install bundler on "rogup". also added a "bundle" command to the "rogd" deployment script.

+but still no go with the "git_source" method, since we're too old... so let's get rid of it for now.

 #04.09.2018 09:00:26 CodingSession::BEGIN

 #03.09.2018 17:00:27 CodingSession::END